 Don’t worry, once you’re completely done with your bedroom decluttering session, you’ll take care of the things in the basket.

-Now for the tough part, time to decide what toss or keep.
+Now for the tough part, time to decide what to toss or keep.

 4. Clear the Flat Surfaces